 This specific batch was on the lower end at 13.8% THC and an irrelevant amount of CBD.
 Sensi Star is a fan favorite among growers for its high-yielding flower, whether grown in soil or hydroponically.

 Lineage: Originally grown by Paradise Seeds, they don’t provide too much information about the cross that was used to create this strain.
 We do know, however, that Sensi Star is the parent to strains like Goldstar, Rockstar, and Master Kush.

 Packaging Details: This was packaged on 11/14/2019 and tested/reviewed on 01/06/2020, exactly 53 days after being packaged.

 Pricing Details: Purchased 3.5 grams for $24.60 at the SQDC in Montreal, Quebec, Canada. ($7.03/gram).

-I felt as though unlike the aroma, there was something missing in the flavor.
+I felt as though, unlike the aroma, something was missing in the flavor.
 It was kind of bland, mostly just a subtle earthy taste on the inhale, and somewhat woody on the exhale and the after taste.
 The sweetness was not apparent, and I found that there were no citrusy notes that you found in the smell.
 It was still a very smooth sensation when smoking.

 I enjoyed the effects that this strain emitted; this was on the lower spectrum when it comes to THC levels.
 It was a calm and comfortable high, a very soothing feeling without knocking you out and putting you to sleep.
 I did find the pasties were quite present, definitely got me feeling the cottonmouth.

 The energy levels didn’t fully drop, and the focus was still present.